khoeger/khoeger.github.io/_posts/2018-09-15-creating-a-vortex-of-sound.md

 ---

 The project I have been working on over the last year is **Vortex of Sound**.
-The goal is to use mathematics and traditional composition techniques to create an interesting audio experience, targeted for headphones.
-The experience itself?
-It's what it sounds like -- sound spiraling around you in various ways.
+The goal is to use mathematics and traditional composition techniques to create an interesting headphone-based audio experience.
+Once complete, sound will spiral around a listener in various ways.

 # Basic Concept & Inspiration

 ## Concept
-Imagine a collection of hundreds or thousands of people playing instruments.
+Imagine a collection of hundreds or thousands of people playing instruments, playing one musical piece.
 They are standing in a ring around you.
 What might that musical experience sound like?

 Now, imagine that they aren't just stationary, but are circling you while playing.